 The Compliance Function, as a part of the internal control system, is one of the key functions.
-As such, the Compliance Function is independent from the country units, and operate under the oversight of and report to the management body with a dotted reporting line to the Chairman of the BoD.
+The Compliance Function is independent of the country units and operates under the oversight of and reports to the management body with a dotted reporting line to the Chairman of the BoD.

 The responsibilities, competencies and reporting duties of the Compliance Function are laid down in the Compliance Charter adopted by the BoD.
-The Compliance Charter provides that elipsLife has a flexible, risk-based annual Compliance Plan approved by the BoD and

-EB setting out the compliance work and covering all areas of the company taking into account their susceptibility to compliance risk.
+The Compliance Charter provides that elipsLife has a flexible, risk-based annual Compliance Plan approved by the BoD and EB setting out the compliance work and covering all areas of the company taking into account their susceptibility to compliance risk.

 By means of a companywide Compliance Program, elipsLife supports and follows internationally and nationally recognized guidelines and standards for rules-compliant and value-based corporate governance.
 These include the principles of economic and financial sanctions and combating bribery, corruption, money laundering and terrorism financing.
-Through its support for and acceptance of these standards, elipsLife aims to avoid the risks that might arise from non-compliance.
+Through these standards, elipsLife aims to avoid the risks that might arise from non-compliance.

 The independent Compliance Function is responsible for ensuring the effective implementation and monitoring of the Compliance Program within elipsLife, as well as for investigating potential compliance infringements.
 This includes the identification, assessment, and reporting of compliance risks.
-In addition, the Compliance Function advise the management body on compliance with the laws, regulations and administrative provisions adopted pursuant to Solvency II as well as the impact of any changes in the legal environment on the operations of the company.
+In addition, the Compliance Function advices the management body on compliance with the laws, regulations and administrative provisions adopted pursuant to Solvency II as well as the impact of any changes in the legal environment on the operations of the company.

 The standards of conduct established by elipsLife's Code of Conduct are obligatory for all employees.
 The Code of Conduct and the internal guidelines derived from it provide all employees with clear guidance on behaviour that lives up to the values of elipsLife.
-In order to transmit the principles of the Code of Conduct and the Compliance Program based on these principles, elipsLife has implemented a training program.
+In order to transmit the principles of the Code of Conduct and the Compliance Program, elipsLife has implemented a training program.

-During the reporting period, the compliance organization has been amended to take into account the company's growth.
+During the reporting period, the compliance organisation has been amended to take into account the company's growth.